-Nordic RI cooperation is a strategic priority for NordForsk, as a means of enhancing research quality and impact.
+Nordic research infrastructure cooperation is a strategic priority for NordForsk, as a means of enhancing research quality and impact.
 The focus is on actions to increase joint Nordic use and access to RI at the national, Nordic and international levels.

-Since 2013, a high-level advisory group has provided NordForsk with strategic input on Nordic RI cooperation.
-The high-level group consists of:
+From 2013 to 2017, a high-level advisory group provided NordForsk with strategic input on Nordic RI cooperation.
+The high-level group consisted of:

 Lars Börjesson (Sweden), Lars Christensen (Denmark), Paula Eerola (Finland), Ingileif Jónsdóttir (Iceland), Solveig Flock (Norway), Vigdis Kvalheim (Norway), Juni Palmgren (Sweden), Hans Chang (Netherlands), Steven Krauwer (Netherlands), and Cherri Pancake (USA).

-NordForsk’s activities within Nordic RI cooperation previously followed recommendations from advisory groups such as the NORIA-net Nordic Research Infrastructure Network (NRIN) and the NOS organisations.
+NordForsk’s activities within Nordic research infrastructure cooperation previously followed recommendations from advisory groups such as the NORIA-net Nordic Research Infrastructure Network (NRIN) and the NOS organisations.